DEMYSTIFYING THE PALEO DIET: PART 4

 - Forbidden: Legumes, grains, white potatoes, sugar, and processed foods of any kind.

 - It falls much more in line with what we know about the eating patterns of Paleolithic man.
-One Paleolithic site in Egypt showed residues of 157 different plant and herb species, and it’s believed that even more were used that left no residue (Moore 327–99).
+One Paleolithic site in Egypt showed residues of 157 different plant and herb species.
 Robb Wolf espouses the use of a variety of spices for their medicinal purposes, and it’s known that Paleolithic man used spices as medicinal aids as well (Karnes)

 - The use of oil was in place during the Paleolithic, though they seem to have used nut oil for cooking.
 Loren Cordain suggests that good modern cooking oils, other than animal fats, are flaxseed, walnut, olive, macadamia, coconut, and avocado (Vuolo).